LiamBolt/software-metrics-g8/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Our Software Metrics instructor for providing the course materials
+* Our Software Metrics Dr. [@kimrichies](https://github.com/kimrichies) for providing the materials and mentorship

 <p align="right">(<a href="#readme-top">back to top</a>)</p>